 - Microbial testing of products and the manufacturing environment e.g. developing / transferring new methods / techniques

 - Interpreting microbiological and environmental monitoring data to allow release of product batches and assure production environmental quality is maintained

 - Investigation, problem solving and consultancy through accurate data analysis of microbiological test data

-- Assessments of microbiological risk and process control to ensure sufficient microbiological monitoring or testing programmes are in place, and ultimately to ensure final product safety and quality
+- Assessments of microbiological risk and process control to ensure sufficient microbiological monitoring or testing programmes are in place, and ultimately assuring final product safety and quality

-- Validation, verification and qualification of microbiological related systems such as sterilising and decontaminating equipment (e.g. autoclaves and isolators respectively), test equipment, cleaning methods, testing methods, etc
+- Validation, verification and qualification of microbiological-related systems such as sterilising and decontaminating equipment (e.g. autoclaves and isolators respectively), test equipment, cleaning methods and testing methods.

 As a Pharmaceutical Science graduate at GSK, you can expect to work on:

 - New product introduction: medicines development, clinical trials, manufacture, testing and supply of new chemical entities

 - Detailed understanding of medicines process control of a variety of dosage forms (e.g. tablets, powders, inhalers, sterile products etc.) and statistical assurance of control